 About Dr. Denise O'Neil Green

-Dr. Denise O’Neil Green is the Vice President Equity and Community Inclusion at Ryerson University in Toronto, Ontario.
-She began her appointment in September of 2012 and her mandate is to provide leadership, advocacy, and coordination needed to address equity, diversity, and inclusion throughout the institution.
-She has over 20 years of experience as a researcher, instructor, and practitioner in education, and is the Executive Editor of The Institutional Diversity Blog.
+Dr. Denise O’Neil Green is the Vice President, Equity and Community Inclusion and Associate Professor in Child and Youth Care in the Faculty of Community Services at Ryerson University in Toronto, Ontario.
+She began her appointment as Assistant Vice-President/Vice-Provost, Equity Diversity and Inclusion in September of 2012.
+In 2017, she was appointed to the inaugural Vice-President's role and her mandate is to provide the leadership, advocacy, and coordination needed to address equity, diversity, and inclusion and human rights throughout the institution.
+She has over 25 years of experience as a scholar, practitioner and educator, and is the Executive Editor of The Institutional Diversity Blog.